-With over 27 million cases of COVID-19 since it first hit and the death of 880,000 individuals, the world is in desperate need of a cure or vaccine to save lives.
+According to the WHO, they are today more than 168 million and around 3.5 million respectively (English article, which was published on the 23rd of February 2021, reports 27 million cases and 880,000 deaths).
 Although several therapeutic agents based on existing medications have been taken into the lab for trials in haste for positive results, very little attention has been paid to short peptides.

 Today, eyes are gradually turning toward antiviral peptides (AVP), also known as antimicrobial peptides (AMP), as they display a broad spectrum of antiviral activities.
 In this article, we will shed light on AVPs and their potential for treating Covid-19 and other virus-related respiratory diseases.